jbakse/p5.party/notes/design_questions.md

   but as a design decision we have so far limitted the scope to single-session-multiplayer is it worth supporting persistant storage?

-- Radical design question: Should we get rid of partyIsHost. could replace it with `stepParty` which is called before draw but only on the host?
+- Radical design question: Should we get rid of partyIsHost. could replace it with `setupParty` and `stepParty` which is called before setup and draw but only on the host?

 - Instead of using partyIsHost in setup to determine if client is first to connect, it might make sense to check the participant list length.